lit/lit.dev/packages/lit-dev-content/site/docs/components/decorators.md

 To use decorators with [TypeScript](https://www.typescriptlang.org/docs/handbook/decorators.html), enable the `experimentalDecorators` compiler option.

 You should also ensure that the `useDefineForClassFields` setting is `false`.
-Note, this should only be required when the `target` is set to `es2020` or greater, but it's recommended to explicitly ensure this setting is `false`.
+Note, this should only be required when the `target` is set to `esnext` or greater, but it's recommended to explicitly ensure this setting is `false`.

 ```json
 "experimentalDecorators": true,